The Canonical Amoebot Model: Algorithms and Concurrency Control: Introduction

-We then take two complementary approaches to concurrent algorithm design in the canonical amoebot model: a direct approach that embeds concurrency control directly into the algorithm's design without requiring locks, and an indirect approach that relies on the new \Lock\ operation to mitigate issues of concurrency.
-We illustrate the first approach by using the \textit{hexagon formation problem} (see, e.g.,~\cite{Daymude2019-programmableparticles,Derakhshandeh2015-shapeformation}) as a case study, establishing a set of sufficient conditions for correctness under any adversary --- sequential or asynchronous, fair or unfair --- without the use of locks.
+We then take two complementary approaches to concurrent amoebot algorithm design: a direct approach that embeds concurrency control directly into the algorithm's design without requiring locks, and an indirect approach that relies on the \Lock\ operation to mitigate issues of concurrency.
+In the first approach, we establish a set of \textit{general sufficient conditions} for amoebot algorithm correctness under any adversary---sequential or asynchronous, fair or unfair---using the \textit{hexagon formation problem} (see, e.g.,~\cite{Daymude2019-computingprogrammable,Derakhshandeh2015-algorithmicframework}) as a case study.
 Our \algHex\ algorithm demonstrates that locks are not necessary for correctness even under an unfair, asynchronous adversary.
-However, this algorithm's asynchronous correctness relies critically on its actions' ambivalence to the execution of any concurrent actions which may be a difficult property to obtain in general.
+However, this algorithm's asynchronous correctness relies critically on its actions succeeding despite any concurrent action executions, which may be a difficult property to obtain in general.

-For our second approach, we present a \textit{concurrency control protocol} using the \Lock\ operation that, given an amoebot algorithm that terminates under any sequential execution and satisfies some basic conventions, produces an algorithm that exhibits equivalent behavior under any asynchronous execution.
-This protocol establishes a general design paradigm for concurrent amoebot algorithms: one can first design an algorithm with correct behavior in the simpler sequential setting and then, by ensuring it satisfies our protocol's conventions, automatically obtain a correct algorithm for the asynchronous setting.
-The convenience of this approach comes at the cost of the full generality of the canonical amoebot model which is limited by the protocol's conventions.
+For our second approach, we present a \textit{concurrency control framework} using the \Lock\ operation that, given an amoebot algorithm that terminates under any sequential execution and satisfies some basic conventions, produces an algorithm that exhibits equivalent behavior under any asynchronous execution.
+This framework establishes a general design paradigm for concurrent amoebot algorithms: one can first design an algorithm with correct behavior in the simpler sequential setting and then, by ensuring it satisfies our framework's conventions, automatically obtain a correct algorithm for the asynchronous setting.
+The convenience of this approach comes at the cost of limiting the full generality of the canonical amoebot model to comply with the framework's conventions.
+Nevertheless, we prove that the \algHex\ algorithm satisfies these conventions and thus is compatible with the framework.